bowen0701/bowen0701.github.io/about.md

 permalink: /about/
 ---

-I am a Research Engineer at [Zalando](https://en.zalando.de/), working on machine learning research/engineering and building large-scale machine learning systems; currently focus on Recommendation Systems.
+I am a Machine Learning Software Engineer, working on machine learning research/engineering and building large-scale machine learning systems.

 For brief CV please refer to my [LinkedIn profile](https://www.linkedin.com/in/bowen0701/).
 The best email address to contact me is *[bowen0701 at gmail dot com]*.